mohammadreza-ashouri/RustyJVM/README.md

-# RustyJVM
-A tiny &amp; secure and fast JVM written in RUST
+A small fast JVM made in Rust